DoD-Platform-One/bigbang/charter/PackageRequirements.md

 * The `main` branch should be default in each project
 * Merge Requests should require 1 approver
 * The `main` branch should be protected:
-  * Devs + Maintainers should be allowed to merge.
+  * Developers + Maintainers should be allowed to merge.
   * No one should be allowed to push and it should allow
   * CODEOWNERs approval should be allowed
 * There should exist a protected tag with the wildcard `*-bb*`